Free startup ideas.Browse

 The job already paid to a freelancer

 If a buyer already pays a freelancer $500/month to do a job, that job has validated budget.
-Software that does 70% of what the freelancer does for $50/month wins the price-sensitive half of the market while leaving the high-end to humans.
+Software that does 70% of what the freelancer does for $50/month wins the price-sensitive market.

 05